grafana/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

 This topic describes how to set up and configure Grafana Teams.

-For a tutorial on working with Teams see [Create users and teams](https://grafana.com/tutorials/create-users-and-teams/).
+For a tutorial on working with Teams, refer to [Create users and teams](https://grafana.com/tutorials/create-users-and-teams/).

 ## Before you begin